SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 After many moons, my father took a new wife.
 A woman from another family whose husband had died the winter before.
 She was kind to me, gentle, and in time I learned to call her mother too.
 She gave my father two daughters, Nashta first, then the baby.
 She did the work my first mother had done: grinding meal, gathering plants, making our clothes.
 She cared for me when I was sick.
 She smiled when I climbed too high in the mesquite trees.

+One evening she called me to the fire and pressed something into my palm.
+The tiny shell bead my first mother had given me, moon-pale and smooth, its ridged face polished soft by my small fingers.
+I'd kept it wrapped in a scrap of hide, afraid to lose it.

+"You should wear it," she said quietly.
+Her hands moved quick and sure, braiding a thin strip of rawhide.
+"So it stays close."

+She tied the cord around my wrist, the shell settling warm against my pulse.
+Her fingers were gentle, the knot tight enough to hold but loose enough to grow with me.

+"She would want you to carry her with you," she said, not looking at my face.

+I touched the shell with one finger.
+It was warm from her hands.
+"Thank you"

+She nodded once, then went back to her work.
+But I saw the way her mouth softened.
+The way she didn't correct me when I called her mother.

-But she wasn't the same.
+But she wasn't the same as my first mother.
 Couldn't be.
 And father never lost that hardness, that readiness for violence that had settled into him the day the soldiers killed my first mother.

 Now, watching him return to camp with that same terrible look on his face, I felt my stomach clench.
 The soldiers were close again.
 And father remembered, just as I did, what they had already taken from us.